pranavjindal999/quiz-o-gamut/README.md

 # quiz-o-gamut
-Quiz Application made for the event.
+Quiz Application made for the event using Java SE, JavaFX and MySql.
+Tools used: Netbeans, JavaFX Scene Builder.